paulblinn/traffic-incident-analysis/README.md

 # Analysis of Fatal Traffic Collisions in the U.S.

-For this project, I wanted to identify factors that may contribute to fatal traffic collisions in the U.S. and determine ways to address them.
+For this project, I wanted to identify factors that may contribute to fatal traffic collisions in the United States and determine ways to address them.
 I found a dataset published by the NHTSA in the bigquery-public-data library that contains data about vehicle collisions where there was at least one death.
 I chose to limit the scope of my analysis to the years 2017 through 2020 (the latest year available) for this project.